amandeepmittal/amanhimself.dev/src/content/blog/advanced-code-blocks-with-shiki-and-astro.md

 const displayLanguage = formatLanguage(language);
 ```

 You can also add more languages to the `languageMap` object or keep it small as per your needs.
-This mapping covers popular programming languages and provide a fallback that capitalizes the first letter.
+This mapping covers popular programming languages and provides a fallback that capitalizes the first letter.
 Here’s the complete code for what I am using on this blog:

 ```js
 const languageMap = {